-Candidates who wish to retake in November in 2022, 2023 and 2024 do not submit new coursework, but will carry forward their June coursework mark.
+Candidates who wish to retake in November do not submit new coursework, but will carry forward their June coursework mark.

 Coursework Guidance for Centers

 The Nature and Setting of Coursework

 Candidates complete one piece of written coursework, based on an event, person, site, or object with historical significance.